-This expression indicates that QFI turns out to be relevant to the to-be-estimated phase $\theta$.
-Generally for a large-size probe, i.e., $N\gg1$, the dependence of QFI on $\theta$ vanishes and Eq.~(\ref{QFI measurement delay}) can be approximated as $F_Q\approx N^2$ when $|\sin(g\Delta t)|<1$.
-Without loss of generality, we set $\theta\approx0$ and show the dependence of QFI on the time delay $\Delta t$ of measurement under various probe size $N$ in Fig.~\ref{QFI delay}(c) for the polarized state of probe.
+This expression indicates that QFI turns out to be dependent on the to-be-estimated phase $\theta$ under general situations.
+For a large-size probe, i.e., $N\gg1$, the dependence of QFI on $\theta$ gradually vanishes and Eq.~(\ref{QFI measurement delay}) can be approximated as $F_Q\approx N^2$ when $|\sin(g\Delta t)|<1$.
+Without loss of generality, we set $\theta\approx0$ and show the dependence of QFI on the time delay $\Delta t$ of measurement under various probe size $N$ in Fig.~\ref{QFI delay}(a) for the polarized state of probe.
 One can find that the quantum Fisher information tends to maintain its maximum value $N^2$ in a wider regime of $\Delta t$ for a larger probe size $N$, as illustrated by Eq.~(\ref{QFI measurement delay}).
+This reduction still holds when the probe starts from a thermal state, as shown in Fig.~\ref{QFI delay}(b).
 It indicates that a large probe can significantly reduce its sensitivity to the imprecise control over the measurement moment.
-This reduction still holds when the probe starts from a thermal state, as shown in Fig.~\ref{QFI delay}(d).

 As for the nonvanishing encoding delay, i.e., the parametric encoding falls behind the measurement with an interval $\Delta t$, the whole evolution operator in Eq.~(\ref{U}) becomes

 when the other conditions are invariant.